spdx/spdx-spec/chapters/composition-of-an-SPDX-document.md

 ## 5.1 What this specification covers

-This document contains the specification for an SPDX document, which is made up of a set of **zero/one** or more Facts, instances of which contain information in the form of *fields*.
-The following subclauses introduce the different kinds of Facts allowed.
-The fields for each kind of Fact are defined in the clause corresponding to that Fact.
+This document contains the specification for an SPDX document, which is made up of a set of **zero/one** or more sections, instances of which contain information in the form of *fields*.
+The following subclauses introduce the different kinds of sections allowed.
+The fields for each kind of section are defined in the clause corresponding to that section.

-## 5.2 Facts
+## 5.2 sections

-### 5.2.1 SPDX document creation information Fact
+### 5.2.1 SPDX document creation information section

-An instance of this kind of Fact provides the necessary information for forward and backward compatibility for processing tools.
+An instance of this kind of section provides the necessary information for forward and backward compatibility for processing tools.

 One instance shall be present for each SPDX file produced.

 Cardinality: Mandatory, one.

-See [Clause 6](2-document-creation-information.md) for details of the fields in this kind of Fact.
+See [Clause 6](2-document-creation-information.md) for details of the fields in this kind of section.

-### 5.2.2 Package information Fact
+### 5.2.2 Package information section

 If SPDX information is organized by grouping into packages, then one instance of the Package Information per package being described shall exist.
 A package may contain sub-packages, but the information in this section is a reference to the entire contents of the package listed.
 Starting with SPDX 2.0, it is not necessary to have a package wrapping a set of files.